Please refer to the Appendices for the competition timetable.

 - Any other kind of advertising

-Athletes competing will be provided with a small transponder which will be inserted in a pouch at the back of the front bib.
-After the competition, the athletes should return the transponder at the entrance of the Kit Collection Area, where they will be collected by volunteers.
+After the competition, the athletes should return the transponder in the post event area, where they will be collected by volunteers.

-Personal belongings (video cameras, tape recorders, radios, CD players, radio transmitters, MP3/MP4, cell phones or similar devices) will not be permitted in the infield as per World Athletics Rule 144.2.
-Competition officials in Call Room will confiscate all not authorised items.
-Athletes will receive a receipt for any such items.
-Upon presentation of this receipt, the athletes will be able to collect such items from the TIC once their event has finished.
+Personal belongings (video cameras, tape recorders, radios, CD players, radio transmitters, MP3/MP4, cell phones or similar devices) will not be permitted in the infield as per World Athletics TR6.
+Competition officials in Call Room will request the athletes to place all such items in their personal bags.

 Specific Event Procedures